-Some partial results of GHENeSys shows a unified object net that tries to encompass all basic features found in classic extensions while enhances the model to include color sets.
+In this work we present some partial results of a project called GHENeSys that proposes a unified object net that tries to encompass all features of a unified net that also includes object-orientation and provides a software environment for that (also called GHENeSys).
 This proposal is now evolving to include timed nets as described shortly in the final sections.
 A first version of the environment is used to simple workflow problems that requires a different set of properties of the modeling representation.
-That shows also the practical advantage of a unified system in conceptual analysis and properties preserving through the hierarchy.
-The direct advantages of the folding are not addressed but could be easily inferred.
+That shows also the practical advantage of a unified system.